cmu-sei/iides/examples/example2.md

 - **`Id`**:
  insider--04548271-8e9f-4e40-8bad-9cf77c858070
 - **`Incident role`**:
- Primary (*1*) - Insider is the primary perpetrator of the incident.
+ Primary (*1*) &mdash; Insider is the primary perpetrator of the incident.
 - **`Motive`**:
-   - Freedom of Information (*6*) - The insider held the belief that it is in the best interest of the public to share the victim organization's confidential information with the public.
+   - Freedom of Information (*6*) &mdash; The insider held the belief that it is in the best interest of the public to share the victim organization's confidential information with the public.
 E.g., sharing unfavorable test results of a product or unfavorable information about an organization's internal practices.
 - **`Substance use during incident`**:
  False
 - **`First name`**: